GoZaZombie/CTIP-Assignment-2/readme.md

 First to begin the FastAPI run the following code in your terminal:
 `python -m uvicorn TestAPI:app --reload`

-Once this task has been accomplished and you have verified the initalization open a second terminal
+Once the initalization has succeeded, open a second terminal

-in this next terminal navigate to the vue-project folder with the command `cd vue-project`
+in this second terminal navigate to the vue-project folder with the command `cd vue-project`

-*this assumes you are already within the CTIP-ASSIGNMENT-2 directory* once in the directory run the command:
+*this assumes you are already within the CTIP-ASSIGNMENT-2 directory*

+once in the directory run the command:
 `npm run dev`